seque1204/SafetyMeasuresAnalysis/README.md

 ---

-## 🔍 Findings
+## Findings

 - **DiD Estimate**: +0.05 to +0.08 increase in Costa Rica’s Safety Index post-2022 relative to control group.
 - **Statistical Significance**: Not statistically significant (p ≈ 0.65), suggesting that observed changes may not be fully attributable to the event.
 - **RDD**: Confirmed general trend but limited by short post-treatment time window.

-> ℹ️ A higher Safety Index value indicates greater perceived insecurity.
+> A higher Safety Index value indicates greater perceived insecurity.

 ---

-## 📁 File Structure
+## File Structure

 - `data.csv` — Raw dataset
 - `data_scaled.csv` — Normalized dataset (used for modeling)